 - applications of game theory in theoretical computer science

-- connections of physics (mostly models of complex systems) and theory of computing
+- connections between theory of computation and physics (mostly theory of complex systems)

 - logic and its connection with symbolic computation and computational complexity